JoshuaHull/portfolio/libs/rollup-plugin-handlebars-compile/README.md

 # rollup-plugin-handlebars-compile

-Import the contents of a HTML file, having run it through `Handlebars.compile()` at build time.
+Import the contents of a file, having run it through `Handlebars.compile()` at build time.

 ## Usage